-Section D: Accreditation Facilitators
+Section D: Accreditation Facilitators and Special Education Department Heads

-Facilitators (one (1) at each high school) of the high school accreditation process shall receive one (1) hour of released time each day.
-Said released time from teaching shall be spent on accreditation activity.
+- 1. Facilitators (one (1) at each high school) of the high school accreditation process shall receive one (1) hour of released time each day.
+Said released time from teaching shall be spent on accreditation activity. - 2.
+Special Education Department Heads at the High Schools shall be assigned at least 4 classes over the course of the three trimesters.
+The building administrators shall have discretion of when and which four classes will be assigned.